Round-up of the latest energy-related policies, projects, innovations.

 China will allow foreign companies to take part in oil and gas exploration and production in the country, in what officials hailed Thursday as a "major reform" opening up the industry.

 Ping An Insurance Company of China, Ltd. recently became the first Chinese asset owner to join Climate Action 100+, an investor initiative launched in 2017 to ensure the world’s largest corporate greenhouse gas emitters take necessary action on climate change.

 The EU's executive body has launched its 1 trillion euro green deal - an ambitious rethinking of the economy, transport and energy sectors to turn the EU into a leading inspiration in the fight against global warming.

-Recent IEA analysis shows that we can cut energy-related carbon dioxide emissions by a third by 2030 through swift, smart policies from governments that give companies and investors the incentives and clarity they need to accelerate clean energy transitions.
+Recent IEA analysis shows that we can cut energy-related carbon dioxide emissions by 33% by 2030 through swift, smart policies from governments that give companies and investors the incentives and clarity they need to accelerate clean energy transitions.